doongeon/good-filings/README.md

 }
 ```

-> **Warn:** `uv` must be installed and available in your system `PATH`.
+> **Warning:** `uv` must be installed and available in your system `PATH`.
 Claude Desktop runs MCP servers within its own isolated environment and relies on `uv` to manage dependencies, so ensure that `uv` is accessible from the command line before proceeding.

 **Important:**